videojs/video.js/COLLABORATOR_GUIDE.md

 ```

 Also, you'll need to copy the CHANGELOG for this version and manually edit the GitHub release to include it.
+The current release's CHANGELOG could be copied from the [raw CHANGELOG.md file][raw chg] (or locally from the markdown file)
+and then pasted into the correct [GitHub release](https://github.com/videojs/video.js/releases).

 ### Deploy as a patch to the CDN